 (If there’s still no picture here it’s because there’s no official art of The Lord Ruler and I didn’t get around to sketching him out myself.
 But you’re a writer, use your imagination.
 If you haven’t read the book, he’s fair-skinned and dark-haired and sinister and sober-lookin’.)

 And then there’s The Lord Ruler.
 I’ll try not to spoil too much if anything, but if you haven’t read Mistborn and you’re planning on it, which you should be, you may consider just skipping this paragraph.
 The Lord Ruler may have only appeared in book one, but his grasp reached well through book two and even into book three.
-In a way that the reader won’t be able to see until the end of The Hero of Ages, The Lord Ruler was right that he was god in that he had literally shaped the world and ran his affairs as such to prevent a greater evil from destroying everything.
+In a way that the reader won’t be able to see until the end of The Hero of Ages, The Lord Ruler was right to say that he was god in that he had literally shaped the world and ran his affairs as such to prevent a greater evil from destroying everything.
 He seems like a hateful person, punishing the skaa too severely, keeping them oppressed, but that was part of the system he had in place for peace.
 Also, since the skaa’s ancestors had been troublesome to The Lord Ruler before he became as such, it does seem only fair for him to punish them (y’know, from his point of view).
 And since The Lord Ruler is immortal – well, punishing them forever is in order.
 But he was protecting the world, even if he wasn’t doing a fair job of ruling it.
 And that, one has to admit, is a fairly noble goal.
 After all, many heroes do save the world from destruction.

 And then, of course, you have the martyr villain.
 Those guys are interesting.
 They don’t think they’re the hero – or at least they will not claim to.
 There’s plenty of examples for this one, too, but we’ll just talk about The Operative from Serenity.
 He pretty overtly states to Mal that the cause he works for is trying to make the worlds better – all of them – and then that he has no place in this perfect universe because of the blood on his hands, because of the kind of person he is (has become?) to work for this goal.